Debt and your DCJ Housing property

-All FACS Housing tenants are expected to pay rent, water, tenant damage repairs, and any former tenancy debts.
+All DCJ Housing tenants are expected to pay rent, water, tenant damage repairs, and any former tenancy debts.

 Former tenants are also expected to repay debts (or enter into an agreement to repay) before being approved for further housing assistance.

-For more information, see specific conditions for former social housing tenants or occupants in the Social Housing Eligibility and Allocations Policy Supplement
+For more information, see specific conditions for former social housing tenants in the Social Housing Eligibility and Allocations policy supplement

-What to do when you have been advised you have a debt with FACS Housing
+What to do when you have been advised you have a debt with DCJ Housing

 How to begin debt repayments